When sending inquires or corrections,

 Members of the Thomas Cory and Joseph Corey families in America show a Y-chromosome match to Colin Cory of Harpole England.
 Colin is able to traced his ancestry to Nicholas Corye of Harpole.

 The earliest Northamptonshire Cory name is that of John Cory, prisoner in 1394.
 There is also a less ominous record of John Cory, landowner of 1442.
 There’s no further note of what became of either John.
 We know that there were Cory families in Harpole at least as early as 1435.
 Members of the Harpole Heritage Society have seen records showing that a large home in Harpole, called Fernville, was built by an unknown Corye, circa 1435.
 Records giving the names and other details about the ancestors of Nicholas1 Corye before 1500 are either not available or not readable.

 All Saints Holy Sepulchre Church, Harpole, plays a large part in Northampton Cory family history due to the large number of entries found in these parish registers.
 It appears that the Corys were well established in this area.
 The Society has record of four separate families in one village alone.
 Thanks to the diligent research by Marilyn Cory we have the pedigree of John Cory of Harpole.

-The surname of most descendants of Nicholas1 was spelled "Corye" until about the time Thomas of Chelmsford immigrated to America, circa 1642.
+The surname of most descendants of Nicholas1 was spelled "Corye" until about the time Thomas of Chelmsford emigrated to America, circa 1642.
 Since that time the descendants of Nicholas in England have, in most cases, spelled their surname "Cory".
 In new world, an "e" was quite often added at various times.